Parking in Pembrokeshire

 Eligibility criteria

-In order to help those most in need of the provision of a DPPP, applications will only be considered if:
+In order to help those most in need of the provision of a bay, applications will only be considered if:

 - The applicant owns and drives/is driven in a vehicle that is registered at the address of the proposed location of the disabled bay.

-- The applicant does not already have access to off-street parking or be able to provide an off-street parking space by clearing an existing drive/hard standing or by bringing back into use an existing garage.
+- The applicant does not already have access to off-street parking or be able to provide an off-street parking space by clearing an existing drive/hard standing.

 Meeting this criteria does not guarantee that a DPPP will be provided; only that the application will be assessed for suitability.
 Please do not provide any additional evidence unless asked to do so.